luije87/documentation/csv.rst

 \*title               The jobs's title
 \*job_type_name       The type of job.
 Must be one of the system job types
 \*application_medium  The method a student should use to apply.
-One of handsake, external_link, offline division_code         The code corresponding to the department this job belongs to description           Description of the job job_function_name     The job function name.
-Must be one of the system job functions. location              The location of the job salary_type_name      The salary type.
+One of handsake, external_link, offline division_code         The code corresponding to the division this job belongs to description           Description of the job job_function_name     The job function name.
+Must be one of the system job functions. location_name         The location of the job in the format "City, State" or "Country" salary_type_name      The salary type.
 Must be one of the system salary types contact_email         The email of the contact to be associated with the job.
-Must match with an existing contact expiration_date       The date the posting should expire. yyyy-mm-dd job_function_names    A semicolon separated list of job function names which must be one of the system job functions.
+Must match with an existing contact expiration_date       The date the posting should expire. yyyy-mm-dd job_function_names    A semicolon separated list of job function names which must be one of the system job functions. work_study_job        Boolean.
+True if this is a work study job document_type_ids     Specifies which documents are required.
+Comma separated numbers, selected based on this list: [[1, "Resume"], [2, "Cover Letter"], [3, "Transcript"], [4, "Work Sample"], [5, "Other Document"]]
 ===================== ==================================================================

 * Required fields